ioarvanit/WeDesign4STEAM-AI-Mediation/02-roles-agent-prompts/readme.md

-## Role-Based AI Mediation (Illustrative)
+## Role-Based “Agents” (Copy–Paste Role Prompts)

-This folder provides **illustrative role descriptions** for AI mediation in the AI-enhanced WeDesign4STEAM methodology, as described in the paper “Repositioning Design Thinking through AI Mediation in Primary Education”.
+This folder provides **role prompts** that can be pasted into a conversational AI tool (e.g., ChatGPT or another LLM) to constrain behavior during an AI-mediated WeDesign4STEAM session.

-### What these roles are
+### What these are
-The “agents” presented here are **not autonomous systems** and do not require special software or orchestration.

-They are:
-- role descriptions,
-- behavioral constraints,
-- and interaction guidelines

-that can be enacted using standard conversational AI tools (e.g. ChatGPT), by pasting or embedding role instructions at the beginning of an interaction.
+- **Role prompts** (instruction blocks) that define a stable behavior pattern.
+- They can be used as:
+  - a system prompt (where supported), or
+  - the first message in a new chat.

-### What these roles are not
+### What these are not
-These materials are:
+- Not autonomous multi-agent systems.
-- not validated instructional scripts,
+- Not validated scripts.
-- not empirically tested prompts,
+- Not empirically tested in classroom trials yet.
-- not required components of the methodology.

-They are provided as **operational exemplars** to clarify how AI mediation can be structured without a dedicated application.

-### Why role-based mediation
+### Why include them
-Role-based constraints help ensure that:
-- AI behavior remains aligned with Design Thinking intent,
-- student agency and authorship are preserved,
-- AI does not drift into evaluative or directive roles,
-- interactions remain developmentally appropriate.

-Educators and researchers may adapt, simplify, or omit these roles depending on:
-- age group,
-- context (formal or informal),
-- technological setup,
-- and facilitation style.

-Example prompt snippets included in the role files are **illustrative only** and serve to demonstrate tone, scope, and boundaries rather than to prescribe usage.
+They make the repositioning **operationally testable** without requiring a dedicated app: the “app-like” structure comes from stable roles + stage prompts + agreed output formats.

+### How to use in practice (minimal setup)
+- Each student starts one chat with the **Student Design Buddy** role prompt.
+- The facilitator starts one chat with the **Facilitator Coach** role prompt.
+- At each design stage, you paste a **stage prompt** (see /03-stage-prompts/) to set the current intent and output format